LouieOHagan/CI-Milestone1-Project/README.md

 - Top Three Cards: All content inside of the product cards on the "Our Favourites" Page was written by the products company.
 Each company site is linked to the "Read More" button on the bottom of each card.

-- Psychological Properties Of Colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+- Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media
 - [Pixabay](https://pixabay.com/): All the Hero Images and Testimonial pictures obtained from Pixabay.